lstappen/MuSe-Toolbox/src/muse-toolbox/diarisation/README.md

 | --alpha    | float      | The learning rate. | | 0.9 | |
 | --iter    | int      | The number of training iterations. | | 1000 | |
 | --neurons    | int      | The number of output neurons.
 If none is provided, the optimal number of neurons will be calculated. | | | 100 |

-(c) Chair of Embedded Intelligence for Health Care and Wellbeing, University of Augsburg.
-Published under GNU General Public license.